jojozhuang/course-player-socketio/README.md

 Access https://course-player-socketio.herokuapp.com/ in web browser and click 'Play' button, enjoy!

 # Deployment
+Follow the tutorial [Deploying Socket.IO App to Heroku](https://jojozhuang.github.io/tutorial/react/deploying-socketio-app-to-heroku/) to deploy this app to Heroku.

 Follow the tutorial [Deploying Socket.IO App to Azure](https://jojozhuang.github.io/tutorial/react/deploying-socketio-app-to-azure/) to deploy this app to Azure.

 # Portfolio